JJ/hoborg/text/text.md

 exhaust as hight as possible.
 Not in the head, it wouldn't look healthy, people would keep saying "Your dummy is *burning*!".

 Anyway, the noise.
-It couldn honk, did I tell ya?
+It could honk, did I tell ya?
 Yes, he can do stuff all of its own when he wants.
 When there's something in front, I don't know how the hell it does that, but he notices and honks the same way that he avoids to crash into people by just stopping.
 How do I know